cjustinas/BSW-Data-Course/chapter1.md

 skills: 2
 key: 286ddf980c
 ```
+`Libraries` are collections of code that have been wirtten by other developers and packaged for anyone to use.

-Imagine `libraries` as tools for building a house - you would not make your own hammer, nails and bricks, but rather buy these items in a shop.
+Imagine libraries as tools for building a house - you would not make your own hammer, nails and bricks, but rather buy these items in a shop.
 Similarly, libraries equip you with useful code that can be easily reused.
 For free!

 Two of the most useful libraries are: